Bexhill-on-Sea: History

 In 1561, Queen Elizabeth I took possession of Bexhill Manor and three years later she gave it to Sir Thomas Sackville, Earl of Dorset.
 The Earls, later Dukes, of Dorset owned Bexhill until the mid-19th century.
 Their main residences were Buckhurst Place in Sussex and Knole House in Kent.

 In 1804, soldiers of the King's German Legion were stationed in barracks at Bexhill.
 These troops were Hanoverians who had escaped when their country was overrun by Napoleon's French Army.
-As King George III was also the Elector of Hanover, he welcomed them and they fought as part of the British Army.
-At about this time, defensive Martello towers were built along the south east coast, some near Bexhill, in order to repel any French invasion.
+As King George III was also the Elector of Hanover, he welcomed them, and they fought as part of the British Army.
+At about this time, defensive Martello towers were built along the south-east coast, some near Bexhill, in order to repel any French invasion.

 In 1814 the soldiers of the King's German Legion left Bexhill, eventually playing an important part in the Battle of Waterloo the following year.
 The German troops had been here to protect Bexhill from the French.
 However, many of the local people were actively trading with the enemy by way of smuggling.
 The best known of the local smugglers were in the Little Common Gang and the most famous incident was the infamous Battle of Sidley Green in 1828.

-In 1813, Elizabeth Sackville married the 5th Earl De La Warr, and when the male line of the Dukes of Dorset died out in 1865 she and her husband inherited Bexhill.
+In 1813, Elizabeth Sackville married George Sackville-West, 5th Earl De La Warr, and when the male line of the Dukes of Dorset died out in 1865 she and her husband inherited Bexhill.